WPS-Programming/Agent-Maze-Solver/README.md

 HOW TO USE:
 1. Creating a map
-   - Download 'Environment Builder'
-   - Run 'main.py'
+   - Run 'builder.py'
    - When finished, press the "enter" key to save map to 'map.txt'
+2. Running the map
+   - Run 'environment.py'
+   - See the agent do its work